boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

 If you plan to run BOUT++ on more than one processor, any operations involving derivatives will require knowledge of data stored on other processors.
-To handle the necessary parallel communication, there is the ``mesh->communicate`` function.
+To handle the necessary parallel communication, there is the `mesh->communicate <Mesh::communicate>` function.
 This takes care of where the data needs to go to/from, and only needs to be told which variables to transfer.

 If you only need to communicate a small number (up to 5 currently) of variables then just call the `Mesh::communicate` function directly.